Piasttorun/Employee-Project/readme.md

 ## Employee project classes include:

   - Employee
-    < enter here >
   - EmployeeDAO \n
-Consists of methods in order to collect data from the DTO assuming that the data fits certain validation criteria specified by the user.
-  - EmployeeDTO \n
+  - EmployeeDTO
-Consists of getters and setters to fulfill the requirements of the DTO design pattern.
   - EmployeeDTOCreator
-    < enter here >
   - EmployeeFactor
-    < enter here >
   - EmployeeMappedUtility
-    < enter here >
   - App (main)

+## Employee
+## EmployeeDAO
+Consists of methods in order to collect data from the DTO assuming that the data fits certain validation criteria specified by the user.
+## EmployeeDTO
+Consists of getters and setters to fulfill the requirements of the DTO design pattern.
+## EmployeeDTOCreator
+## EmployeeFactor
+## EmployeeMappedUtility
+## App (main)
 Below the class diagram is presented: